 Web UI: the One or more machines require a reboot notification on the Clusters and Machines pages

-For MOSK-based deployments, the feature support will become available in one of the following Container Cloud releases.
+For MOSK-based deployments, the feature support is available since MOSK 23.1.

 Custom network configuration for managed clusters based on Equinix Metal with private networking¶